webrecorder/pywb/docs/manual/ui-guide.rst

 To enable the logo set the ``ui.logo`` property in ``config.yaml`` to point to the URL of the logo.

-The URL can be any image URL, including a URL served from static directory.
+The URL can be any image URL, including a URL served from the static directory.

-For example, to add the default pywb logo to the banner, use the following to the config:
+For example, to add the default pywb logo to the banner, use the following in the config:

 .. code:: yaml